 Navicat provides a powerful tool for you to manage server user accounts and the privileges of database objects.
 All information of users and privileges are stored in the server.
-In the main window, click 2 User or 2 Role to open the user/role object list.
+In the main window, click 2 User to open the user/role object list.